Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we study a mechanism design problem for freight marketplaces.
-We consider a freight platform who serves as an intermediary between shippers and carriers in a truckload transportation network and aims to maximize its long-run average profit.
-We have proposed and analyzed three types of mechanisms: posted price mechanisms, auction mechanisms, and a hybrid of both.
-First, we show that a static posted price mechanism based on fluid approximation is asymptotically optimal when the shipper demand and the carrier supply are both large.
-Second, we study an auction mechanism to determine the load allocation and payments to the carriers.
-Our proposed auction mechanism applies the uniform price auction to a decomposition of the transportation network.
-We show that this auction mechanism generates higher profits for the platform than the static posted price mechanism.
-Finally, we study a hybrid mechanism, in which carriers can either book a load instantly by accepting the posted price offered by the platform, or join an auction to seek higher payments.
+We consider a freight platform that serves as an intermediary between shippers and carriers in a truckload transportation network and aims to maximize its long-run average profit. \rr{We develop a two-stage framework to model carriers' load choice behavior.
+In the first stage, carriers select a lane using a multinomial logit (MNL) model based on the prices posted by the platform.
+In the second stage, carriers decide whether to book a load on the chosen lane by either accepting the posted price immediately or submitting a bid for the load if the platform offers an auction option.} We have proposed and analyzed \rr{two types of mechanisms: posted price mechanisms and a hybrid of auction mechanisms and posted price mechanisms.} We show that a static posted price mechanism based on fluid approximation is asymptotically optimal when the shipper demand and the carrier supply are both large.
+Furthermore, we study a hybrid mechanism, in which carriers can either book a load instantly by accepting the posted price offered by the platform or join \rr{a uniform price auction} to seek higher payments.
 We show that the hybrid mechanism can achieve a trade-off between platform profit and carrier waiting time, and is asymptotically optimal.
+We also provide tight bounds between the posted price mechanism and the hybrid mechanism as a function of the scaling factor.

 There are several possible directions to extend our research.
 First, our model assumes that the lead time of each load is one period.
 That is, any load arriving at the beginning of a period will expire at the end of the period and cannot be carried over to the next period.
-It would be interesting to generalize our model and consider loads with heterogeneous, multi-period lead times.
+It would be interesting to generalize our model and consider loads with heterogeneous, multi-period lead times (see discussion in Section \ref{section: model}).
 Second, our proposed static posted price mechanism uses a fixed price for each O-D pair.
 To improve the platform's profit, considering prices that dynamically change over time in response to the system states can be a good extension.
-Lastly, it would be more desirable that a platform can choose different types of mechanisms in each lane.
+Lastly, it would be more desirable that a platform can choose different types of mechanisms on each lane.
 The effect of this flexibility may offer more managerial insights in practice.